Many City Services Have Amended Operations for COVID-19 Response:

 In addition, renewal of all vehicle-for-hire drivers licenses set to expire between March 11, 2020 and May 31, 2020 will be extended to August 1, 2020.
 All drivers whose City of Houston vehicle-for-hire licenses expire during this period will be mailed a temporary license to use with the picture license.
 If you have any questions please call 832-394-8803 or email ARAVehiclesforHire@Houstontx.gov

-In the interest of maximizing social distancing while providing the opportunity for adoptions, wellness and other BARC services to continue to the public, effective immediately, BARC is implementing the following procedural changes:
+In the interest of maximizing social distancing while continuing to provide opportunities for pet adoptions, wellness and other BARC services to continue to the public, effective immediately, BARC is implementing the following procedural changes:

 - We ask the community to assist by not picking any stray animals unless citizens are prepared to care for them at home.